cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee -other_pg seq_reformat -in proteases_large.fasta -action +trim _seq_N20 \
       -output fasta_seq

 .. hint:: The argument to trim include _seq_, it means your sequences are provided unaligned.
 If your sequences are already aligned, you do not need to provide this parameter.
-It is generaly more accurate to use unaligned sequences.
+It is generally more accurate to use unaligned sequences.

 .. note:: For very large dataset, seq_reformat will compute the similarity matrix between your sequences once only.
 It will then store it in its cache to be reused any time you run on the same dataset.
 In short this means that it will take much longer to run the first time, but be much faster if you need to rerun it.